flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

         child: Column(
           mainAxisAlignment: MainAxisAlignment.center,
           children: <Widget>[
-            // A button that navigates to a named route that.
-The named route
+            // A button that navigates to a named route.
-            // extracts the arguments by itself.
+            // The named route extracts the arguments
+            // by itself.
             ElevatedButton(
               child: Text("Navigate to screen that extracts arguments"),
               onPressed: () {
-                // When the user taps the button, navigate to a named route
+                // When the user taps the button,
+                // navigate to a named route and
-                // and provide the arguments as an optional parameter.
+                // provide the arguments as an optional
+                // parameter.
                 Navigator.pushNamed(
                   context,
                   ExtractArgumentsScreen.routeName,